HaruNashii/RustInfoInvest/README.md

 # **RustInfoInvest**
-> A Very Simple And Configurable Compound Interest Calculator With Online Selic Rate Values, Writed In Rust.
+> A Very Simple And Configurable Compound Interest Calculator With Online Selic Rate Values And Realtime Currency View, Writed In Rust.

-> [!IMPORTANT]
-> This APP is under development and currently it's not a serious project, this app is not optimized, but the compound interest formula is correct!

 <br/>
 <br/>